 Volatility can cause wild swings in valuations, which can have a negative impact on investors.
-While many young people either don’t have investments or have plenty of time to make up for decreases in value, older Americans nearing or in retirement could wake up one morning to find their retirement portfolios slashed, which could have major impacts on their ability to have meaningful retirements.
+While many young people either don’t have investments or have plenty of time to make up for these (hypothetical) swings in value, older Americans nearing or in retirement could wake up one morning to find their retirement portfolios slashed.
+And that could have major impacts on their ability to have meaningful retirements.

 The sectors most likely to be impacted?
-I’d guess Finance (because this would directly impact their way of doing business) and Consumer Goods (because, like we said above, people would be spending more.
+I’d guess Finance (because forgiving student loans would directly impact their way of doing business) and Consumer Goods (because, like we said above, people would be spending more on these kinds of purchases).
 Finance would likely go down, at least in the short term, and Consumer Goods would go up.

 4. Student loan servicers would likely go out of business.

 Student loan servicers like Navient, Great Lakes, OSLA, and others all make money by servicing (or managing) federal student loans.
 They collect payments, help borrowers qualify for deferment, forbearance, and forgiveness, and set borrowers up with repayment plans.
 And if federal student loans were suddenly gone, these companies wouldn’t have any reason to exist anymore.
-They’d go bankrupt and need to close down.
+They’d either need to significantly shift their business models (perhaps by becoming private lenders) or go bankrupt and need to close down.

 You might be thinking: Good, I hate my student loan servicer!
-But you have to remember that these companies employ a lot of people, and that means that many people would suddenly be without jobs.
+But you have to remember that these companies employ a lot of people.
+If the companies were to suddenly go out of business, that means that many people would suddenly be without jobs.
 And with the shaky finance sector (see #3 above) they’d probably have a hard time finding new jobs in the finance sector.
-That likely means settling for lower paying work in a different industry.
+That likely means they would have to settle for lower paying work in a different industry.

-As a point of comparison: Navient, the largest of the federal servicers, has around 6,000 employees that would suddenly be without work.
+As an example: Navient, the largest of the federal servicers, has around 6,000 employees that would suddenly be without work.

 5. Private student loans wouldn’t be forgiven.